 you choose the wrong carpet, it may not last as long as you expect.
 That's why I

 Traffic Test.
-My simple two-minute test will help you
+This simple two-minute test will help you

-determine your level of foot traffic in your home and can help you choose the right grade or quality carpet that can meet your needs and goals.
+determine the level of foot traffic you have in your home and help you

 This is where they assign a number from 1 to 5 that indicates the durability

 level of the carpet based on a typical family of four scenario.
 Read my

 article about that before you put much faith into it.

 I don't recommend you rely on any carpet rating system